Deploying a java-tron Node¶

 Then execute the following command to start the Block Production Node:

-java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar --witness -c main_net_config.conf
+java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar --witness -c config.conf

 Master-Slave Mode for Block Production FullNodes¶

 To enhance the reliability of block production FullNodes, you can deploy multiple block production FullNodes for the same account, forming a master-slave mode.
-When an account with block production rights deploys two or more nodes, it's necessary to configure node.backup
+When an account with block production rights deploys two or more nodes, it's necessary to configure node.backup in each node's configuration file.
+The description of node.backup configuration items is as follows:

 node.backup {